List of Bad Girls characters: Natalie Buxton

 Natalie Buxton was sent to Larkhall for income tax fraud in the first episode of series six but was transferred when her real crime was exposed by Frances Myers (Eva Pope).
 She returned four episodes later and she mainly featured in an antagonistic role while in a power struggle with Wing Governor Frances and manipulating and being violent towards inmates.
 Natalie later became Top Dog of G-Wing but her reign was cut short when Pat Kerrigan (Liz May Brice) took over.
-Natalie continued to bully and harm others until she was killed off in the eighth and final series.
+Natalie continued to bully and harm others until she was killed off in the eighth and final series after a fight with Pat.
 After a few days of hoarding her body, Pat, Johnston, and Saunders disposed of her corpse by putting it in the sewers.
 She returns as a ghost in the 2006 Christmas Special.

 The role was originally offered to Danniella Westbrook.